odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

    .. image:: media/Chile19.png
       :align: center
+	  :alt: Email track once it is sent to the customer.

    **Rejected:** Indicates the information in the invoice is incorrect and needs to be corrected, the detail of the issue is received in the emails you registered in the